Slavery Report: Mauritania

 Unlike other African nations in which slavery exists, Mauritania is blessed with its own well-organized abolitionist community.
 Several abolitionist organizations continue to operate, including the Initiative for the Resurgence of the Abolitionist (IRA), which lobbies the government to enforce its bans on slavery, and SOS Esclaves (“SOS Slaves”) which shelters and takes testimony from runaway slaves.

+On August 7, 2018, Biram Dah Abeid, an anti-slavery activist with the IRA, was arrested and later imprisoned for running for parliament.
 Abeid is not alone among his fellow anti-slavery and human rights activists’ troubles.
-A July 21, 2018, Economist article reports that
+A 2018 Economist article reports that

 the government denies slavery or racial discrimination still exist.
 Under pressure, it has set up four slavery courts, but these have convicted only five people since 2015 for slaving offences.
 None of them served more than two years.
 The government is far more energetic in suppressing anti-slavery protesters, arresting more of them than actual slavers.
 There have been at least 168 arrests of human-rights campaigners from July 2014 to July 2018, says Amnesty International, a human-rights organisation.
 Two leading anti-slavery activists, Moussa Biram and Abdallahi Matallah, have been tortured and kept in prison for two years.